Emr-pvt/Text_Style_Transfer_TCGT/README.md

 ## Usage ##

 ### Dataset ###
+I already commit the data in the right format to make you gain time.
-Download the yelp sentiment dataset with the following cmd:
+But if you haven't downloaded the repo you can with the following cmd:
 ```
 python prepare_data.py
 ```